Parbelaez/positive_frontend_pp5_v2024/README.md

 ## Creating the CreatePost component

 For this one, we have used the approach used in the Moments tutorial.

+## Version 2 desired features

+1. The likes and dislikes of the posts will be computed in the backend.
+It needs brainstorming, as 5 categories will be needed: post likes, post dislikes, post tops, place likes, and place dislikes, which can be confusing to the users.

+2. AI should be able to check the positive tone of the writing.
+Grammarly already has some evaluation, but the usage of the API is not free.
+We could use the free version of APIs, but they are not as accurate as the paid one.

+3. The users should be able to insert the place directly from the data in Google Maps.

+*NOTE: * these features are already in the project created but not issued, all with the USER STORIES format and placed in the back-log column.

 ## Bugs